 - Verdict: Shop at Lens.com if you’re willing to bargain-hunt for limited-time deals for massive savings

 For lens categories, options include daily, weekly, and monthly disposables.
-Single-vision, toric lenses for astigmatism, bifocals and multifocals, RGP, and color lens types are available.
+Single-vision, toric lenses for astigmatism, bifocals, RGP, silicone hydrogel, and color lens types are available.
+Lens.com also carries novelty lenses for changing the appearance of your eyes.

-Lens.com also runs limited-time deals that often beat the competition.
-For example, one recent deal featured a 90-pack of Dailies AquaComfort Plus for $20.49 per box, down from $50.49 per box.
-In comparison, Walmart was selling the same box for $62 per box, and Costco was selling it for $44.93 per box.
-Granted, Walmart and Costco offer bulk shopping discounts, but Lens.com applies many sales even if you just buy one box.
+Lens.com runs limited-time deals that often beat the competition.
+For example, one recent deal featured a 90-pack of Dailies AquaComfort Plus for $53.44 per box, with a $135 rebate for buying four boxes.
+In comparison, Walmart was selling the same box for $65.86 per box, with a $120 discount for buying eight boxes.
+At Costco, the price was $81.98 per box, with a $50 mail-in rebate for buying eight boxes.

-Plus, you can renew your prescription by taking a free 15-minute online eye exam.
-You have to be 18 to 55 years old to take the exam.
-Additionally, the exam only tests for vision sharpness by getting you to read letters from a distant laptop screen.
-The test doesn’t test your eye health and may only be appropriate for a relatively simple prescription.
+Plus, you can renew your prescription by taking a 10-minute online eye exam.
+You have to be 18 to 55 years old to take the exam, and it requires both a smartphone and a computer.
+The cost is $9.99.

-The primary downside of Lens.com is that U.S. shipping costs $9.95.
+The primary downside of Lens.com is that U.S. shipping costs a minimum of $9.95.

 In terms of vision coverage, Lens.com is an out-of-network provider for most vision care providers, so if you have vision care insurance, reimbursement shouldn’t be an issue.